kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 As is true for PVCs-PVs, there is a 1:1 relationship between an OBC and an OB, and as will be seen below, there is a [_binding_](#binding) between an OBC and OB.

 OBCs reference a storage class.
 The storage class references the external provisioner, defines a reclaim policy, and specifies object-store specific parameters, such as region, owner secret, bucket lifecycle policies, etc.
+**Note:** the original design uses storage classes but we are open to using a namespaced _BucketClass_ Custom Resource based on community input.

 ### Moving Parts